ceshine/ceshine-hugo/content/post/20190924-zero-shot-bert-sent-emb/index.md

 > Finding in a collection of n = 10,000 sentences the pair with the highest similarity requires with BERT n·(n−1)/2 = 49,995,000 inference computations.
 On a modern V100 GPU, this requires about **65 hours**.
 [3]

-A common solution is to map each sentence fix-sized vector living in a vector space where similar sentences are close. **Sentence-BERT(SBERT)**[3] is a modification of the pretrained BERT network that encodes sentences to fix-sized vectors.
+A common solution is to map each sentence fixed-siz vector living in a vector space where similar sentences are close. **Sentence-BERT(SBERT)**[3] is a modification of the pretrained BERT network that encodes sentences to fixed-size vectors.
 The number of forward-passes needed grows linearly now, making large scale similarity search practical:

 > This reduces the effort for finding the most similar pair from 65 hours with BERT / RoBERTa to about 5 seconds with SBERT, while maintaining the accuracy from BERT.
 [3]